“The Book Auction, A Million Dollar Advance and Writing Sex Scenes.”

 I want to tell you something about my mother.
 She was a model of professional and domestic organization.
 She made a list of every product she would ever consider buying at the local supermarket, in the order of how they were placed the aisles of the store.
 She typed it up, made a hundred copies and bound them in a large note-pad that she kept on the kitchen counter.
 As we ran out of supplies, she checked each item we needed.
 On Thursdays, she’d tear off the top page and take it with her to buy the groceries.
 Nobody got in and out of that store faster than my mother.

 She had a list for everything and it seemed her satisfaction was measured by how many boxes get checked off.
-Even opening the Christmas presents was something we had to “get out of the way.”
+Even opening the Christmas presents was something we had to get out of the way.
 After the first day of school she’d ask how many children were in my class, but she never asked what it felt like to be assigned to a different class than my best friend of the last three years.

 As I grew into a woman, I wanted to share with my mother the deeper parts of my life, but I found she couldn’t talk about her emotions and she didn’t really want to hear about mine.
 I asked her what was it like the night my father died; she told me about getting the telephone to work with her hearing aid, and how the sheriff drove her to the hospital behind the ambulance.
-The pain and anguish of watching her husband die – and the loneliness of her life since – was left out of that recollection.
+The pain and anguish of watching her husband die “and the loneliness of her life since“ was left out of that recollection.

 This morning, standing at the kitchen counter eyeing the clock and trying to get out the door and across the street to my own room and my own words, I’m caught in the web of things to do.
 Something is wrong with the vent for the kitchen fan, it’s raining and water is dripping in on the stovetop.
 I stand on a chair trying to wipe the excess water from inside the fan unit, thinking about how to find the phone number for a roof-top chimney repairman, remembering that I also need to call and make a doctor’s appointment for the kid’s vaccinations.
-I have to stop by the conservatory to organize the music class schedule and file the insurance papers for the musical instrument we rent from them.
+I have to stop by the conservatory to organize the music class schedule and file the insurance papers for the musical instruments we rent from them.
 The other daughter needs a gift for an upcoming birthday party, and there’s a note in her cahier that she needs a specifically-sized binder notebook for school, by tomorrow.
 The girls’ ID cards must be procured at the prefecture, an ill-timed administrative errand that disrupts time I’d set aside to work, but urgent because of an upcoming trip.
-There are a dozen tiny things like this on the list, none of them on their own particularly time consuming, but their accumulation and interruptive quality stuns me.
+There are a dozen tiny things like this on the list, none of them on their own particularly time-consuming, but their accumulation and interruptive quality stuns me.
 That long chunk of hours I’d set aside to write squeezes in on me like the narrowing walls of a horror movie; I finally get to my studio and just as I fall into the groove of concentration, it’s time to go wait outside the school and bring the girls home.

 I understand, now, why my mother deflected her feelings with logistics and figures and the items on her list.
 She couldn’t afford the time it takes to feel.
 That was how she coped, how she kept the engine of our household going.
 I’m acutely aware of how easily I could avoid the feeling part of my life.
 There’s always so much to do.